frankstallone/frankstallone/README.md

 - 👋 Hi, I’m @frankstallone
-- 👀 I’m interested in product, digital design, web standards, photography and running
+- 👀 I’m interested in product design, web development, photography and rowing
 - 💞️ I’m looking to collaborate on a tech podcast
 - 📫 @frankstallone on X